adwitiyashukla/cabcast/README.md

 ![Zone adjacency graph](reports/figures/zone_network.png)

-Taxi zones form a planar adjacency graph, and two things computed from it become model features:
-**betweenness centrality**, which peaks on the bridge and tunnel zones that funnel traffic, and the **eigenvectors of the normalised graph Laplacian**, a continuous positional encoding of where a zone sits in the city.
+Taxi zones form a planar adjacency graph, and two things computed from it become model features: betweenness centrality, which peaks on the bridge and tunnel zones that funnel traffic, and the eigenvectors of the normalised graph Laplacian, a continuous positional encoding of where a zone sits in the city.
 The leading non-trivial eigenvector splits the city geographically without ever being shown a coordinate.